 - 1. Keep joint gaps as small as possible. - 2.
-Keep the weld length/time at its max length setting to help ramp down the heat more gradually.
+Keep the Weld Time/Duration at "Long" to help ramp down the heat more gradually.

 Improper joint preparation or geometry can lead to uneven weld puddle cooling.
 If the puddle cools in such a way to create a hot center section the hot section will be pulled apart by the stresses from the cooling out metal.